Branson Famous

-Branson Famous was an American reality series that premiered on truTV on December 29, 2014 as part of the network's latest programming revamp.
+Branson Famous is an American reality series that premiered on truTV on December 29, 2014 as part of the network's latest programming revamp.
 It was billed as the first ever "reality musical" show.

 Synopsis

 Branson Famous followed the Mabe Family, stars and owners of the Baldknobbers Jamboree show, the longest running show in Branson, Missouri, a city world-famous for its live entertainment shows.

 The youngest of the Mabe siblings, Breanna, runs a gift shop, but wants to make her breakthrough into show business.
 And to add insult to injury, there's a "new sexy singer in town", Heather Gentry.
 In one of the more bizarre elements, the cast & crew break out in song during their confessionals.

 Meanwhile, the Baldknobbers Jamboree is struggling in regards to finance, and the Mabe Family struggles to find a permanent solution to the issue.
 Some in the Mabe Family believe that this "sexy singer" will add life to the show, and possibly, allow them to make more money.